The original document is Chinese Version

 This means you can develop Agent training processes just like developing ordinary Python projects - set breakpoints, check variables, single-step execution.
 The entire Client side is ordinary Python code, without Ray or any other "black magic" of distributed training frameworks.
 AI programming assistants like Cursor and Claude Code can also directly participate in your Agent training development and benefit from the instant output feedback of the Agent to automatically fix Bugs.

 Multi-task mixed training is a key means to improve model generalization capabilities, but it is fraught with difficulties in practice.
 Math tasks require a symbolic calculation verifier, code tasks require a safe Docker sandbox, and terminal tasks require a complete Linux environment and file system - the dependencies, permission requirements, and security policies of these three runtimes are completely different.
-Stuffing them into the same training process is troublesome and unsafe.
+Stuffing them into the same training process is both troublesome and unsafe.

 AgentJet swarm mode naturally solves this problem.
 You only need to deploy a Swarm Server to host the target model, and then start multiple Swarm Clients on different machines (or even different network environments), each Client responsible for a type of task.
 Next, you can use the "throttler" provided by AgentJet to adjust the ratio of different tasks; you can also flexibly customize the training logic and dynamically adjust the ratio during the training process.
 Each Client operates independently, is independently fault-tolerant, and does not interfere with each other.

 This architecture also brings an additional benefit: Resource Isolation.
 Code sandbox needs Docker permissions?
-Configure it on Machine B, it won't affect other Client machines.
+Configure it on Machine B, it won't affect other Clients.
 Browser MCP tools need special network proxies?
 Configure only on the corresponding Client machine.
 The security boundaries and resource requirements of different tasks are naturally isolated.

 Multi-agent collaboration is one of the frontier directions of Agent research, but existing frameworks almost always assume that all Agents share the same underlying model.
-This assumption is unreasonable in many scenarios: an Agent responsible for high-level planning may need a 32B large model to ensure reasoning quality, while an Agent responsible for specific execution may be sufficient with a 7B small model.
+This assumption is uneconomical in many scenarios: an Agent responsible for high-level planning may need a 32B large model to ensure reasoning quality, while an Agent responsible for specific execution may be sufficient with a 7B small model.

 AgentJet Swarm natively supports multi-Server multi-model training topology.
 You can start multiple Swarm Servers simultaneously on multiple GPU servers, each Server hosting models of different sizes, and then use a Swarm Client to orchestrate their collaboration: